anna-gayle/vcms-javafx/README.md

 ![Screenshot](screenshots/Signup.png)
 ![Screenshot](screenshots/Transaction.png)

 > **Note:** The information listed in the database is fictional and is provided solely for example and illustrative purposes.
-Any similarities with reali life individuals are pure conincidence.
+Any similarities with real life individuals are pure conincidence.

 > Icons by Icons8.